algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/Functional-Specifications.md

 When Pac-Man eat a ghost it takes a few second to reapear in the Ghost Spawning Box.
 The ghosts can't leave the box as long as the Fright Mode is active.
 Once the Fright Mode is over, ghosts go back to the behavior they were at before being eaten.

 #### Personality
-Each ghost has a slightly diferent personality
+Each ghost has a slightly diferent personality and AI.

 ##### Red
 Red chase mode aim for the current player location.
 When the number of remain Gums drop bellow a certain threshold it speed up. when it drop again it accelerate a second time. <br>The number and aceleration figure change from level to level :